 Faculty Annual Activities Evaluation

 Faculty Annual Activities and Assessment Reports, which reflect professional development, are recorded yearly and are important determinants in tenure and promotion decisions.
-This form is due to the Dean's office no later than June 1.
-(This form is fill-able and save-able)
+This form is due to faculty members' unit administrators by May 15, to the Dean's office no later than June 1, to the Provost's Office no later than July 1, and should cover accomplishments in the areas of teaching, scholarship, and service from May 1 through April 30 of the respective year.
+Please note: due dates for 2019-2020 FAARs have been changed due to the pandemic.
+Please consult your unit administrator for the due date.

 Evaluation of Faculty members is done yearly to provide feedback to faculty to facilitate their professional development; and to evaluate faculty members for merit pay increases, promotion to the next academic rank, and the granting of tenure.